What is a Microboard?

 There is no charge for our services in British Columbia.

 Who Should We Ask?

 People you can trust, who have the same values, who care about you or your loved one, and are committed to getting to know you or your loved one.

 What Do Members Do?

 Board members spend time with the person, being a friend in whatever way is natural for those involved.
 Together the Microboard will…

 What Are the First Steps?

-If you decide to proceed, a Vela Facilitator can help walk you through all of the steps with direct assistance and workshops.
+If you decide to proceed, a Vela Mentor can help walk you through all of the steps with direct assistance and workshops.

 Principles & Guidelines

 All Microboards that we facilitate use the following Principles as their building blocks for development.
 Click below to learn more: